pokey/pokey/README.md

 ### Hi there 👋

+I build open source voice coding tools like [Cursorless](https://marketplace.visualstudio.com/items?itemName=pokey.cursorless).
+I'm fascinated by the way we can leverage the phenomenal power of the human language "organ" to interact with code in new ways.

+I'm working on [a spoken language](https://github.com/pokey/cursorless-vscode/wiki/What's-next) for large-scale, structurally aware voice-controlled code generation and refactoring.
+If that excites you, get involved!

+Comment on [the issues](https://github.com/pokey/cursorless-vscode/projects), comment on [my videos](https://www.youtube.com/channel/UCML02pamUSxtbwAcrUdVmXg), join the Talon slack, tweet [at me](https://twitter.com/PokeyRule), and consider [sponsoring me](https://github.com/sponsors/pokey) 😊

 <!--
 **pokey/pokey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.